 Because the brain is the body’s “communications center,” damage to any region can have lifelong effects, even with mild trauma.

-Compensation in a Georgia Brain Injury Case
+What Compensation is Available in a Georgia Brain Injury Case?

 People with severe TBIs often face a long road to recovery.
 Researchers estimate that the lifetime cost of care for TBI victims ranges from anywhere between $85,000 to $3 million.
 Even those with milder forms of brain injury face expenses that number in the tens of thousands of dollars.